-For many people the principal purpose of a family trust is to protect your family's assets and wealth against risk.
+For many people the principal purpose of a family trust is to protect a family's assets and wealth against risk.
 This is done for a variety of reasons, some of which are to:

-- Protect assets from business risk (if you own a business or have a senior management role in a business) - > Provide for special family needs, such as a child with a disability - Protect your assets in a second marriage/relationship situation and/or relationship breakdown - Prevent claims on your estate when you die (family protection and testamentary promise claims) - Minimise tax liability - > Defer liability for a possible future capital gains tax or similar taxes - Protect against income and asset testing for, say, rest home charges - > Provide funding for children's or grandchildren's education costs - Allow family assets, such as a business or farm or holiday home, to pass to the next generation without exposing inheritances to relationship property or other claims, or - Give to the community through a charitable trust.
+- Protect assets from business risk (if you own a business or have a senior management role in a business) - Provide for special family needs, such as a child with a disability or impairment - Protect your assets in a second marriage/relationship situation and/or relationship breakdown - Prevent claims on your estate when you die (family protection and testamentary promise claims) - Minimise tax liability - Protect against income and asset testing for rest home charges (but be aware the rules could change and we cannot be certain a trust will enable you to qualify for a rest home subsidy) - Provide funding for children's or grandchildren's education costs - Allow family assets, such as a business or farm or holiday home, to pass to the next generation without exposing inheritances to relationship property or other claims, or - Give to the community through a charitable trust.